 Becoming a Family Support Center

 When we started Family Partnership in 1990, we had five full time staff and approximately seven part time staff.
-Now we have over 25 staff.
+We now have over 25 staff.

-Disclaimer Family Partnership of Frederick County does not discriminate on the grounds of race, color, religion, sex, national origin, age, disability or political affiliation or belief.
+Family Partnership does not discriminate on the grounds of race, color, religion, sex, national origin, age, disability or political affiliation or belief.